TO FOLLOW UP ON THE STATUS OF YOUR REMOVAL, PLEASE CONTACT:

 PLEASE NOTE: WE WILL NEVER ASK FOR ANY FORM OF COMPENSATION

 Disclaimer: Our email option is for convenience only.
-We can’t be held responsible for issues that arise through technical difficulties or human error.
-Georgia law states the removal request must be sent to the above address via certified mail.
-By emailing us, you understand that no complaints can be filed for non-removal, although we will work diligently to complete all requests within 30 days of receipt.
+We can’t be held liable for issues that arise through technical difficulties or human error.
+Georgia law states the removal request must be sent to the above address via certified mail, return receipt requested or statutory overnight delivery.
+By using the email removal option, you understand that no complaints can be filed for non-removal, although we will work diligently to complete all requests within 30 days of receipt.
+Numerous follow-up emails may only further delay the removal.